zahirahzamri/Khawarizmi_notifyApp/README.md

   9    | Navigate from **View page** to **Sign In page** by 'Log Out' 10   | Navigate from **Update page** to **Sign In page** by 'Log Out'

+ **Authentication:**
+Using firebase, users will need to enter their registered email and password for authentication to access the application.
+Authentication in firebase only allows email because its application is fairly simple and focuses on a smaller scope.
+The users need to sign up first before accessing the application.

+**Data storage:**
+Firebase realtime-database is the data storage that is used in this application.
+This firebase has the function of synchronizing data in real-time between users.
+Next, it aims to ensure that users know that the data they are entering is stored in the database and view it for updating purposes if necessary.

   Presentational Component   | Explanation
   ---------------------------|---------------------------------------------------------------------------------------------------------------------